 DCYF is advised by the DCYF Oversight and Advisory Committee

 “In November of 2014, the Children and Youth Fund was reauthorized through June 30, 2041 by nearly 75% of the San Francisco electorate.
 The revamped Children and Youth Fund included several revisions to the original Children’s Fund, including the establishment of DCYF’s Oversight and Advisory Committee.
 The Oversight and Advisory Committee replaced DCYF’s Citizens Advisory Committee, and will start holding formal meetings in October of 2015.”
-Find out more here.
+Find out more about upcoming meetings here.

 Our Children, Our Families Council